robss2020/flasksocketioexample/README.md

 ![ Banner for this app, a visualization of receiving notifications](https://raw.githubusercontent.com/robss2020/flasksocketioexample/main/banner.png "Receiving notifications")

-# Flask app that sends pushes server-side messages using SocketIO
+# Flask app that pushes server-side messages using SocketIO

 ## Motivation